theemperor66/optiLM/README.md

 4. **Visualization**: All visualization features work with the randomly generated solutions

 Test mode is useful for:
-- Demonstrating the system without an OWPy API key
+- Demonstrating the system without OWPy authentication credentials
 - Testing the UI and visualization features
 - Developing and debugging without consuming API credits
 - Presenting the system in environments without internet access